 The Spring Lake Ranch approach is one of teamwork.
 Residents have a clinical team leader, a house advisor and a resident advisor that make up their team.
 In weekly Review Meetings, they support the resident in creating an action plan with goals and strategies specific to their needs.
 Through working with a consistent advising team familiar with each resident, and with input from the community, residents learn to recognize and manage the symptoms of illness and the hallmarks of addiction, acquiring the tools to reduce the impact of these devastating forces on their lives.

 Over time, the resident becomes more responsible for recognizing triggers and managing the stresses of life.
 The more involved and informed a resident is in the course of his or her treatment, the more likely he or she will be able to use the Spring Lake experience beyond the Ranch to realize the dream of a richer life.

 We employ Mary Ellen Copeland's Wellness Recovery Action Plan (WRAP) for both mental illness and dual diagnosis.
 This is a system of guided self-discovery, helping residents proactively manage their own wellness.

 For people struggling with addiction, the Ranch offers a safe sober living environment, insulating people from the triggers that might otherwise pull them off their paths, giving them a chance to move into sobriety with a solid base in place.

-Prevention being the best medicine, our trained medical staff, clinical coordinator, resident coordinators, and advisors work closely with each resident to help them manage symptoms, sidestep emergencies, and prevent hospitalization.
+Prevention being the best medicine, our trained medical staff, clinical coordinator, clinical team leaders, and advisors work closely with each resident to help them manage symptoms, sidestep emergencies, and prevent hospitalization.